House of Dhamma

 a more positive attitude in those who practice them.

-and to learn about yourself through it.
-That process can lead to greater confidence and calmness.
+Seeing clearly can lead to greater confidence and calmness.

 The activities and games shared here were developed over about 50 years of Insight meditation teaching, mostly in the English language, to groups of people who had limited knowledge of Buddhist culture or metaphysics.